Applying to use the facilities

 NERC Earth Observation Data Acquisition and Analysis Service (NEODASS) firstname.lastname@example.org

-If you are eligible for a NERC training award or research grant, you can apply for access to any of our services or facilities.
+If you are eligible for a NERC training award or research grant, you can apply for access to any of our Scientific Support & Facilities (S&F).
 You can find out more about your eligibility by reading section C of the Research Grants Handbook.

-Access to NERC facilities is provided in two ways - 'free at the point of delivery' or on a 'pay-as-you-go' basis.
+Access to NERC facilities for NERC grant-funded work is provided in two ways – ‘notionally awarded’ or on a ‘pay-as-you-go’ basis.

 Pay as you go

-Some NERC facilities (and all NERC recognised facilities) are funded on a pay-as-you-go basis.
-Researchers can only apply to these facilities once they have secured funds to cover the full costs from one or other of the NERC funding modes (although limited support may be available for students and small proof-of-concept studies).
+The Ocean Bottom Instrument Facility (OBIF), which forms part of the Geophysical Equipment Facility (GEF) is funded on a pay-as-you-go basis.
+Researchers can only apply to this facility once they have secured funds to cover the full costs from one or other of the NERC funding modes.

 NERC grant applications involving NERC facilities

-If you are applying for a research grant that requires support from one of our facilities, it is important to discuss your needs with the head of the facility before submitting your application.
-It is also important to state on fellowship, studentship and grant application forms what services and facilities you require and who you have contacted at the facility to discuss your work.
+If you are applying for a research grant that requires support from one of our facilities, it is important to discuss your needs with the head of the facility at least two months prior to submitting your application.

-It is also important to include the estimated costs of the facility within the section on the application form titled 'Other directly incurred costs'.
-This is not necessary for studentships, unless using a pay-as-you-go facility.
+- Include the estimated costs of the facility within the section on the application form titled ‘directly incurred other costs’.
+(This is not necessary for studentships, unless using a pay-as-you-go facility)